V, U, Double U

 As typefaces were created for the printing press, some began to create a letter form for W. For the typefaces that did not have this letter, printers continued to place two U’s beside one another.
 Today the letter W is its own letter and not double U’s.

 Added info: while the Latin alphabet is the basis for many western writing systems, not all languages use the letters the same way.
 In English the letter W is pronounced like “wuh” but in German the letter W is pronounced more like a V, which makes the name Wolfgang more like “Volfgang”.
-Also in Welsh the letter W is a vowel.
+In Welsh the letter W is a vowel.

 House Numbers & Chinoiserie